ansible/ansible-lockdown/README.md

 **Note:** A green badge represents a successful build which consists of:
   1. Creating an AWS EC2 instance from the AMI's provided by AWS as defaults.
-  2. Applying the STIG baselines.
+  2. Applying the security baseline.
   3. Using [OpenSCAP][openscap] and [STIGMA][stigma-repo] to further validate the application of the baselines.